A Two-Part Blog Series

 Since 90% of electricity’s cost is attributed to the cost of the underlying fuel, spot prices for electricity generally follow gas prices.
-To be successful, professionals in electricity markets must have a very good understanding of the forces behind gas prices.
+Therefore, to be successful, professionals in electricity markets must have an excellent understanding of the forces behind gas prices.

 This blog post, the first of three, will explore some of the basics of natural gas exploration, production, transportation, and the mechanisms of procuring and scheduling gas for power generation.
-In subsequent articles, we will explore mid-office functions like position management and hedging, as well as back-office settlements activities
+In subsequent articles, we will explore mid-office functions like position management and hedging and back-office settlements activities.

 Gas Formation & Extraction

-As most are aware, natural gas and oil were formed eons ago as the result of the anaerobic decomposition of plant and animal matter, under pressure and heat, both on land and in the layers of sediment in the ocean floor.
+As most are aware, natural gas and oil were formed eons ago due to the anaerobic decomposition of plant and animal matter under pressure and heat, both on land and in the layers of sediment in the ocean floor.
 Subsequent natural phenomena in the Earth’s crust led to the bending and folding of the layers of sediment.
-Oil and gas-containing layers sloped upwards in places, and water displaced these components from lower regions.
+As a result, oil and gas-containing layers sloped upwards in places, and water displaced these components from lower regions.
 This formed reservoirs of gas and oil in areas closer to the surface.

 Conventional methods for extracting natural gas simply drill into reservoirs that hold both oil and gas, which require separation.
-The gas component is called “associated gas”, although some reservoirs contain only gas (known as “non-associated gas”).
-Typically, there are many extraction points in a given field, and thus, a gathering system is built to carry raw gas to a common collection point, then pass it on to a gas refinery for clean-up before it is transported over intrastate and interstate pipelines.
+The gas component is called “associated gas,” although some reservoirs contain only gas (known as “non-associated gas”).
+Typically, there are many extraction points in a given field.
+Thus, a gathering system is built to carry raw gas to a common collection point and then pass it on to a gas refinery for clean-up before transporting it over intrastate and interstate pipelines.